 An infant can start moving any moment before you even realize it.

 But the stage to sit up is significant before that.
 The approximate age for infants to sit up varies like other developmental stages.

 When a baby starts sitting up on his own, it marks a new beginning for him.
 Being a mother, you are excited to view every moment of your child’s development.

 You can even be curious to help him in reaching every milestone of growth.

-You should know how to teach a baby to sit up so that you can help your infant learning and improving motor skills.
+You should know how to teach a baby to sit up so that you can help your infant learn and improve motor skills.